-With 67 NPL Victoria first team appearances under her belt, Norbury has already proven herself amongst high-level competition, spending two seasons with Bayside United before moving to Box Hill United for the 2019 season.
-Whilst at Box Hill United, Norbury played alongside former Central Connecticut State striker Emma Hubbard and one-time Oregon State fullback Olivia Ellis in a team that finished 5th, just one point shy of a finals berth.
+With 67 NPL Victoria first team appearances under her belt, Norbury has already proven herself amongst high-level competition.
+Having spent the previous two seasons with Bayside United, Norbury moved on to Box Hill United for the 2019 season.
+Whilst at Box Hill United, Norbury played alongside former Central Connecticut State striker Emma Hubbard and one-time Oregon State fullback Olivia Ellis.
+That team finished 5th, just one point shy of a finals berth.

 However, it is the list of Australian Schoolgirls teammates that Norbury has played with that will catch the eye, not only of college soccer fans, but W-League fans.
 The 2017 team that Norbury played on featured 2019 College Matildas Freshman of the Year, Eliza Ammendolia, as well as UMBC pair Abi Jordan and Teal Kilbride, Wyoming midfielder Indianna Asimus, and former Wyoming striker Caitlin Pickett.
 That side, which toured the US, also featured Sydney FC striker Shadeene Evans, and brought home the SoCal Winter Cup whilst also reaching the semi-final of the Dallas Cup.